Gramat, Midi-Pyrenees: tourism & sightseeing

 The town then had a resurgence at the end of the 19th century when it became an important train stop that brought renewed wealth and vigour to the town.
 Now it forms the third corner of the Rocamadour-Padirac-Gramat region which contains several attractions, both of historic interest and more recent man-made features.

-Weekly markets in Gramat are held each tuesday and friday morning in the Place de la Halle.
+Weekly markets in Gramat are held each Tuesday and Friday morning in the Place de la Halle.

-The most important attraction in Gramat - certainly for the children but also for adults - is the animal park.
-The Parc Animalier covers a large area of 40 hectares, and has animals as diverse as bisons and ducks, wolves and vultures - and numerous domestic animals living in semi-wild conditions, as well as protected plant species.
+The most important attraction here - certainly for children but also for adults - is the animal park.
+The Parc Animalier of Gramat covers a large area of 40 hectares, and has animals as diverse as bisons and ducks, wolves and vultures - and numerous domestic animals living in semi-wild conditions, as well as protected plant species.

 There is a great deal to discover among the attractive countryside around Gramat, including the important pilgrimage town of Rocamadour (one of the most popular destinations in France) and the villages of Autoire and Loubressac (both classified among the 'most beautiful villages of France').

 Map of Gramat and places to visit

 Visit near Gramat with France This Way reviews

 ... or see ALL recommended places to visit in Lot

 Address: Gramat, Gourdon, Lot, Midi-Pyrenees, 46500, France || GPS: latitude 44.7797, longitude 1.72583